bradcar/bno08x_i2c_spi_MicroPython/README.md

     bno = BNO08X_I2C(i2c0, address=0x4b, reset_pin=Pin(12), int_pin=Pin(13), debug=False)

 Optional for I2C:
-- reset_pin : will allow ability to do hardware reset, if not defined uses soft reset.
+- reset_pin : recommended for reliable hardware reset, if not defined it uses soft reset.
 It is a Pin object, not number
 - debug : print very detailed logs, primarily for driver debug & development.

-Maximum for i2c is 400_000 (400kbs).
+The maximum clock frequency for i2c is 400_000 (~400kbs).
 PS0 (Wake_pin) and PS1 are used to select I2C, therefore I2C can not use wake pin.
 To use I2C, both PS0 and PS1 can not have solder blobs which means both are tied to ground.

 ## Enable the sensor reports

-Before getting sensor results the reports must be enabled:
+Before getting sensor results, the reports must be enabled:

     bno.enable_feature(BNO_REPORT_ACCELEROMETER)  # for accelerometer